 Mark had an interest in photography from a young age, a passion that he retained as the years passed.
 As Mark embarked on a career in videogames, running the globally successful publisher, System 3, he was able to travel the world, seeing some of the most iconic and beautiful sights, which rekindled his love for imagery and the stories they can tell us.

-In recent times, Mark’s interest has led to significant personal achievement, having recently featured as a finalist and an awarded image in the Natural History Museum’s Wildlife Photographer of the Year competition for 2017 in the ‘Animals in their environment’ category, where only five finalists were considered.
+In recent times, Mark’s interest has led to significant personal achievement, having recently featured as a finalist in the Natural History Museum’s Wildlife Photographer of the Year competition for 2017 in the ‘Animals in their environment’ category, where only four finalists were considered.
 This recognition is a delight to Mark, and has reinvigorated his desire to explore and expand his range of shots, test himself in both composition and subject matter, whilst retaining the essence of what gives his images their unique style.